sbt/sbt-native-packager/src/sphinx/index.rst

 Read the :ref:`introduction` to learn how native-packager works.
 The :ref:`getting-started` guide will help you set up your first package.
-The :ref:`packaging-formats` and :ref:`archetypes` sections explain the different plugins in more detail, which :ref:`recipes` provides solutions for common configurations.
+The :ref:`packaging-formats` and :ref:`archetypes` sections explain the different plugins in more detail, while :ref:`recipes` provide solutions for common configurations.

 Sitemap